asmuth/clip/doc/old/getting_started.md

 Getting Started with FnordMetric Server
 =======================================

-_This guide will walk you through starting a FnordMetric Server instance, inserting metric data and querying the metric data with ChartSQL.
-If you do not have installed FnordMetric yet, read the [Installation page](/documentation/installation) first._
+_This guide will walk you through configuring a custom metric, inserting measurements and drawing charts from the data.
+If you do not have installed metrictools yet, read the [Installation page](/documentation/installation) first._

-Fnordmetric Server is a standalone HTTP server application.
-It exposes a web UI and a HTTP API to run ChartSQL queries and collect timeseries data.
+When you installed metrictools, two main programs were added to your system:

-You can start FnordMetric Server with or without a "storage backend".
+`metrictl` and `metricd`.

-If FnordMetric Server is started without a storage backend you can only use the web interface to execute ChartSQL queries against external data sources (like a MySQL database).
-If it is started with a storage backend, you can also use the HTTP (and optionally the statsd) API to collect timeseries data into the storage backend and subsequently query that timerseries data using ChartSQL.
+  - The `metrictl` program is a command line interface similar to `git`.
+It allows you to execute a number of commands like inserting data and drawing charts (see below).
+The `metrictl` utility is a standalone program and does _not_ require a running background server.

-FnordMetric Server currently supports three storage backends: `inmemory`, `disk`, and `hbase`.
+  - The `metricd` program is an optional background server that allows you to execute commands and retrieve data and charts using a HTTP API.
+Note that running `metricd` is entirely optional.

 #### Starting Fnordmetric Server